 While Adderall addiction is treatable and can be overcome, the process becomes increasingly difficult as the intensity and duration of dependency increase.
 If you or a loved one is struggling with Adderall addiction, it is important to understand both the signs of abuse and the consequences of long-term abuse.
 Here are five of the most significant health issues linked to long-term abuse of Adderall.

 1. Mental Health Problems

-According to the National Institute on Drug Abuse, Adderall abuse can change levels of important brain chemicals like dopamine.
-In some people, this can lead to psychiatric symptoms such as:
+Adderall primarily works by affecting the brain—and consequently, abuse of the drug can contribute to problems of mental health.
+According to the National Institute on Drug Abuse, Adderall abuse can alter levels of important brain chemicals like dopamine.
+In some people, this can lead to serious psychiatric symptoms such as:

 Adderall can raise blood pressure, heart rate, and breathing rate while lowering blood flow, according to the National Institute on Drug Abuse.
 The Food and Drug Administration (FDA) has issued a “black box” warning label linking Adderall to serious heart problems.
 According to the FDA, people using Adderall showed an increased risk of:

 - Abnormal heart rhythm

 - Coronary artery disease

 “Adderall use can raise both blood pressure and heart rate over the short-term,” says McGrath.
 “Over the long term, it’s possible that it could cause more lasting effects on the cardiovascular system.”

 A 2012 study in Brain and Behavior echoed many of these findings, noting the risk of hypertension, tachycardia, and myocardial infarction (heart attack) in heavy users of stimulants, including Adderall.
 Notably, the paper referenced several earlier case studies in which men aged 20 and under may have suffered myocardial infarction after taking heavy doses of Adderall.